It’s the voice that gets you first.

 The future looks auspicious for BettySoo.

-The Nobody’s Girl project is touring through the spring, and summer festivals and fall dates will keep their audiences entranced.
-She joined Bonnie Whitmore (“F@#k With Sad Girls”) in support of James McMurtry’s summer touring season.
-You’ll see her onstage singing harmonies at CD release shows for Eliza Gilkyson and Kim Richey.
+The Nobody’s Girl project is touring nonstop, and their intelligent lyrics and tightly-woven harmonies will keep their audiences entranced.
+She joined Bonnie Whitmore (“F@#k With Sad Girls”) in support of James McMurtry’s national tours.
+You’ll often see her onstage singing harmonies at CD release shows for artists such as Eliza Gilkyson and Kim Richey.
 Music programmers will have an embarrassment of riches to choose from.
 And listeners will have the opportunity to re-familiarize – or hear for the first time – the extraordinary talent that is BettySoo.

 “In her own words, ‘I guess Asian-American songwriters aren’t that common.
 At least, not in Texas.’
 Well, songwriting and singing of this caliber aren’t that common anywhere.”